VasylMagora/azure-iot-edge-get-started/README.md

 <a name="Additional"></a>
 # Additional items

-Additional help, support and consultations can be received by mailing on inquiry@hivecell.com or by using contact us form on our website - hivecell.com
+Additional help, support, and consultations can be received by emailing on inquiry@hivecell.com or by using contact us form on our website - hivecell.com